janfitz/bkb/README.md

 As for now, you have to use Microsoft Visual Studio 2012 (latest update preferred).
 This is due to the fact that the libraries used (from the Tobii Gaze SDK 4.0) are compiled the same way.

 In the project properties enable unicode support

-~~Include directories must contain the "include" one from the Tobii Gaze SDK 4.0.
-Gaze SDK 4.0 can be downloaded from: http://developer.tobii.com/downloads/ (registration required).
-Look for the "TobiiGazeSdk-CApi-4.0.X.XXX-Win32" file, where X-current release numbers.~~

 No Tobii Gaze SDK libraries needed during the compilation/build.